Counting and Tracking NICET CPD Points: Easier Than It Looks

 If you have not yet earned 90 CPD points in the other categories, NICET awards 60 CPD points for passing a recertification exam.
 For all Fire Protection subfields, this means meeting the testing requirement for the subfield and level currently held by the technician.
 All levels of Inspection and Testing of Water-Based Systems and the Level III Water-Based Systems Layout program have more than one exam that must be passed to meet the requirement.

 To earn points through a recertification exam, it is vital to choose a test date well in advance of the certification expiration date.
 A maximum of 60 CPD points may be claimed in this category.

-If you have additional questions about recertification, contact NICET either by phone at (888) 476-4238 or e-mail to email@example.com.
+If you have additional questions about recertification, contact NICET either by telephone at (888) 476-4238 or e-mail to firstname.lastname@example.org.